 It’s a unique neighbourhood, to say the least – and it is the nostalgia-inducing charm that has attracted cafes, restaurants and bookstores to base themselves here.

-2. A 3-room flat in Singapore’s newest nightlife hub, Keong Saik
+2. A 3-room flat in Singapore’s nightlife hub, Keong Saik

-But if size matters, the 3-room units at nearby 4 Sago Lane are significantly bigger – and far enough from the bustle along Keong Saik Road to avoid insomnia.
-Recent transactions at this block range between $400,000 to $500,000, or $555 per square foot.
+The 3-room units at nearby 4 Sago Lane are far enough from the bustle along Keong Saik Road to avoid insomnia.
+Recent transactions at this block range between $400,000 to $523,000, or $652 per square foot.
 Rental rates for these 3-room flats come up to $2,000 to $2,500 a month.

-The most recent statistics state that for the 4th quarter of 2016, the median price of 3-room flats in the Central area was $420,000, and the median price of 3-room flats in the Bukit Merah area was $390,000.
+The most recent statistics state that for the first half of 2019, the median price of 3-room flats in the Central area was $415,000, and the median price of 3-room flats in the Bukit Merah area was $313,800.
 So yes, these flats are definitely on the high-end.

-But the fact is, if you’re looking to live in a neighbourhood like Tiong Bahru or Keong Saik, it’s really the convenience of the nearby amenities that you’re paying for.
+But the fact is, if you’re looking to live in a neighbourhood like Tiong Bahru, Keong Saik or Marine Parade, it’s really the convenience of the nearby amenities that you’re paying for.
 What’s more, because they were built in the 1970s, the area of the flat is larger than flats built today, and this might be a selling point for some buyers.

 But those considerations aside, the fact remains that you will undoubtedly have problems recouping your property value as the years go by.
 That’s because you’re most likely going to be the last owner of your unit.